2017 Plano shooting: Aftermath

 The Junior League of Collin County organized a vigil for the victims of the attack 10 days afterwards.
 The family of Spencer Hight released a statement, which said in part: "There can be no rational excuse for his horrific actions.
 We, as a family, express our deepest sorrow and condolences to all of the families and friends of the victims.
 These young, vibrant lives did not deserve to be taken."

 In April 2019, a bartender at Local Public House in Plano was charged for serving Hight alcohol, knowing he was intoxicated.
 The charge carries a fine of up to $500, up to a year in jail, or both.
-According to the charging documents she sent texts to a friend concerned about how drunk he was and brought a large knife he was exposing at the bar while commenting: "Spencer has a big knife on the bar and is spinning it and just asked for his tab and said I have to go do some dirty work ...
+According to the charging documents, she sent texts to a friend concerned about how drunk he was and brought a large knife he was exposing at the bar while commenting: "Spencer has a big knife on the bar and is spinning it and just asked for his tab and said I have to go do some dirty work ...
 Psychoooooooo."
 Hight left the bar and committed the murders.
 In October 2019, a grand jury declined to indict her.

+In 2021, the sole wounded victim was awarded $85 million by a jury in a lawsuit case against the Local Public House bar that served the heavily intoxicated gunman.